 It is easy to send a message of acceptance as well as to withdraw acceptance.
 Last summer, I was visiting my mother and searching for her acceptance.

-After we passed a few stops, the older daughter stood up next to the mother.
-She stood on the tips of her toes and looked at her reflection in the tinted window.
+After a few stops had passed, the older daughter stood up next to her mother.
+She stood on her tiptoes and gazed at her reflection in the tinted window.
 Her mother shared a smile with her.
-Encouraged by her mother’s kind smile, the girl tried to reach up high and almost jump.
-The mother abruptly and harshly asked her to stop.
+Encouraged by her mother’s warm smile, the girl attempted to reach higher and almost jumped.
+The mother abruptly and harshly told her to stop.

-In both situations the mother sent a mixed message: first an encouraging and accepting message and then a discouraging and disapproving one.
+In both situations, the mother conveyed mixed messages: first, an encouraging and accepting message, and then a discouraging and disapproving one.

-This may appear trivial and insignificant at first.
-However, it is significant to the child who is constantly receiving messages of unacceptance.
-It seems that she naturally loves her children but didn’t know how to respond when their behavior looked inappropriate.
+This may seem trivial and insignificant at first, yet it holds significance for the child who constantly receives messages of unacceptance.
+It appears that she naturally loves her children but doesn’t know how to respond when their behavior seems inappropriate.

-Make an emotional connection with the child (sometimes by getting close or through words of acknowledgement).This mom already had an emotional connection with her daughter when the situation occurred, so it should be even easier for her to redirect her daughter’s behavior to something acceptable for the mother.
+Make an emotional connection with the child, perhaps by getting closer or using words of acknowledgment.
+Since this mom already had an emotional connection with her daughter when the situation occurred, it should be even easier for her to guide her daughter’s behavior toward something more acceptable.

-Name what you see, make a simple statement: “I see you are crinkling the roof.”
-It helps the child understand what’s going on, but it also gives the mother an extra moment to think.
+Name what you see, and make a simple statement: “I see you are crinkling the roof.”
+This helps the child understand what’s happening and gives the mother an extra moment to think.

-Let’s say the mother decided that she doesn’t want her daughter to do what she was doing.
-The mother can simply set the limit by saying: “I am worried that the roof will be broken, so I don’t want it to be pulled and crinkled.”
-(Short reason, clear limit.)
+Let’s say the mother decided that she didn’t want her daughter to continue what she was doing.
+The mother can simply set the limit by saying: “I am worried that the roof will be damaged, so I don’t want it to be pulled and crinkled.”
+(A short reason and a clear limit.)

-The mother can remove the roof or tuck it away.
-She can redirect her child’s energy into acceptable behavior by offering the child a toy: “I don’t want you to play with the roof; here is what you can play with.”
+The mother can remove the roof or put it away.
+She can redirect her child’s energy into acceptable behavior by offering the child a toy: “I don’t want you to play with the roof; here’s something else you can play with.”

-Often this kind of response will give a positive result.
+Often, this kind of response will yield a positive result.
 Your child will hear you.
-Instead of an unpleasant meltdown in a public setting, the situation turns into positive interaction.
+Instead of an unpleasant meltdown in a public setting, the situation can turn into a positive interaction.

 This is only the short-term benefit of this interaction.
-The long-term benefit will still be tremendous even if the child chooses not to cooperate after the exchange.
+The long-term benefits will still be tremendous even if the child chooses not to cooperate after the exchange.

 What is the long-term goal?
 The long-term goal is to:

-- build a healthy relationship (most of us want our children to grow up into teenagers who hear our words);
+- Build a healthy relationship (most of us want our children to grow up into teenagers who listen to our words).

-- respect the child as a whole child (if we expect our children to respect us we should show them respect), ensure that;
+- Respect the child as a whole child (if we expect our children to respect us, we should show them respect).

-- the child knows that her mother listens, understands, and loves her. • Foster self-respect throughout their life.
+- Ensure that the child knows that her mother listens, understands, and loves her. • Foster self-respect throughout their life.

-- learn the parent’s expectations/norms and family values (what is okay and what is not okay).
+- Help the child learn the parent’s expectations, norms, and family values (what is okay and what is not okay).